You’re 25 weeks pregnant!

-Leg cramps, swelling and backaches can be minimised by taking regular walks and getting plenty of sleep.
+To minimise leg cramps, swelling and backache, take regular walks and get plenty of sleep.

 Make time to relax and unwind each day with your feet up.

 Your belly is getting a little more crowded now.

 This means the return of things like indigestion, frequent trips to the loo and possibly nausea.

 Try to take things gently when you move about.
 Your centre of gravity is shifting to accommodate your growing bump.

 You’re probably really enjoying how fast your nails and hair are growing.

 In fact, your hair might even have grown thicker as well.

 Be prepared, though; some women experience hair loss after baby is born.